indiana-university/rivet-source/src/components/11-alerts/README.md

 - It's important to note that the `Alert.init()` function has to be called after the alert element in loaded in the DOM.
 If you are dynamically adding new alerts in the DOM you will need to call the `Alert.init()` function each time a new alert is added.
 - Avoid using error messages that automatically disappear.
 If a user doesn’t have time to read the error message they may not know how to correct the problem once it has been automatically removed.
 - Write helpful alert messages.
 For errors, Include a brief description of the problem and how to fix it.
 Check out the Voice and tone/microcopy section for more information.

+## Microcopy
+- Alert titles should be clear and concise.
+“Success!” rather than “Application was submitted successfully!"
+- Alert messages should be descriptive and should clearly articulate the problem the user has encountered or the information you are trying to convey to the user.
+“The user ID and password you entered do not match” is more clear than “Unauthorized”.
+- Alert messages should offer next steps where appropriate.